 User fees for services, such as water, wastewater, and waste & recycling, are provided as lands are further developed or where services can be provided logistically while remaining fiscally responsible.

-Learn more about all our City services and programs.
+To learn more about all our City services and programs.

 Calgary annexation board orders